 If you need to leave your home immediately after a power outage, make sure that you stay away from any power lines that are down or broken.
-They can be extremely dangerous.
-In general, you should always stay away from a broken power line until the lines are fixed.
+They can be extremely dangerous, especially if there are puddles of water surrounding them.
+In general, you should always take precaution and stay away from a broken power line until the lines are fixed.

 Throw Away Spoiled Food.

-Take a poll of what you used during the outage, and what you might need when the next storm hits.
+Take a poll of what you ended up using during the outage, and what you might need when the next storm hits.
+How did your emergency kit fare?
+Did it properly aid all members of the household?
+Was it easy to find and access in the dark?
 Did you have enough nonperishables or extra batteries?
-Note what you should do next time to better prepare for a power outage.
+Note what you should do next time to better prepare your household for a power outage.